BBC Micro expansion unit: 6502 second processor

 The original Bitstik product had been introduced for the 64 KB Apple II Plus in 1982 at a price of £275 for the device and software itself, with a complete system costing around £2000.
 This was, however, considered "extremely good value", given that a "ready-to-use 'turnkey' drawing computer" would have cost £100,000 for a minicomputer-based system in 1980, and even at the start of 1982 could have cost £20,000.
 To realise the "full potential" of the solution, a plotter was recommended, although A3-sized plotters cost at least £1,000, with a Tektronix A2-sized model costing £6,500 but offering a precision of 0.001mm.
 In a review published in late 1982, the solution was regarded as "the most powerful drawing system available in Britain today for use on small computers".
 By 1984, Robocom was claiming to be the UK's leading supplier of CAD solutions, with 2,500 users, and the Acorn-licensed version of the Bitstik solution offered a higher screen resolution, more colours, and better performance.
-At launch, only Acorn's own sparkjet printer was supported as an output device, however.
+At launch, only Acorn's own Sparkjet printer was supported as an output device, however.

 Various CAD programs were able to take advantage of the 6502 Second Processor, as was the second processor-specific version of Elite.
 Hi versions of View, WordWise and Intersheet were also produced.

-Z80 Second Processor
+Z80 second processor

 The Z80 Second Processor featured a Z80B CPU running at 6 MHz accessing 64 KB of RAM.
 It required the floppy disc upgrade and, being aimed at business, enabled the BBC system to run CP/M programs.
 As noted in one review, with reference to the intended appeal of the BBC Micro to the home, education and business markets, with the Z80 second processor "Acorn have completed the BBC Microcomputer system as originally planned".

 The product was launched in mid-1984 at a price of £299 and included an estimated £3000 worth of bundled software that included the CP/M 2.2 operating system itself (with GSX graphics), CIS Cobol and utilities from Microfocus, the Memo Plan, Graph Plan and File Plan office applications from Chang Laboratories, the Accountant and Nucleus packages from Compact Accounting Services, and two BASIC implementations: Z80 BBC BASIC and Mallard Professional BASIC.

 Despite "a policy of continuous improvement", Acorn apparently abandoned plans to update the software bundle in mid-1986 due to a review of the CP/M market.

 Other suppliers continued to support the Z80, delivering Z80 second processor hardware and software bundles, such as the Task-Master which combined an externally connected second processor, compatible with the BBC Model B, B+ and Master, and a suite of software including a CP/M 2.2-compatible operating system known as ZCPR3 and Borland's Turbo Pascal plus other development tools.